-Article 228(3) of the Belgian Federal Grid Code specifies that ELIA shall submit, after a public consultation, at the same time with its proposal for the above-mentioned methodology for dimensioning the FRR needs, the methodology for determining the FRR means, i.e. for each of the balancing services, the balancing capacity which shall be procured from balancing service providers within the LFC block.
+Article 228(3)211 of the Belgian Federal Grid-Code of Conduct also specifies that ELIA shall submit, after a public consultation, at the same time with its proposal for the above-mentioned methodology for dimensioning the FRR needs, the methodology for determining the FRR means, i.e. for each of the balancing services, the balancing capacity which shall be procured from balancing service providers within the LFC block.
 This methodology shall be in accordance with Article 32(1) of the EBGL.
 This proposal shall be subject to a separate document referred to as the "LFC Means".